jercle/azgo/README.md

                                     If not supplied, will attempt to acquire from ACR's ID string --resyncData                      Resync data from Azure to cache, and optionally (with -U) upload to MongoDB

-GLOBAL AZURE FLAGS
-  -s, --subscriptionId=<value>  Subscription ID to use.
-                                If not supplied, will use current active Azure CLI subscription.

 GLOBAL FLAGS
-  --debug  Testing only.
-Returns CLI config and, and some other debug info --json   Format output as json.
+  --json  Format output as json.

 DESCRIPTION
   Get all vulnerabilities related to container images